<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=302788594290423&amp;ev=PageView&amp;noscript=1">

 Topics: AI, Interview

-Ahead of World Summit AI Americas (24th-24th April 2024, Palais de congrès de Montréal, Montréal), we asked Blake Richards, Associate Professor, McGill University, Canada CIFAR AI Chair, his thoughts on the future of AI.
+Ahead of World Summit AI Americas (24th-24th April 2024, Palais de congrès de Montréal, Montréal), we asked Sasha Przybylski, Activator at The Knowledge Society (TKS), her thoughts on the future of AI.

 If you could solve any global problem in the world with AI, what would it be and why?